 Take a tour of Soweto in Johannesburg for another educational and cultural experience.
 Lebo’s Soweto Backpackers takes visitors on a cycling tour through the Soweto Township of Johannesburg.
 Learn what life is like for the people who live here and get a history lesson of what it was like to live in Johannesburg during Apartheid.
 It is an eye-opening experience.

-See Also: Cycling Soweto in Johannesburg
+LEARN MORE: Cycling Soweto in Johannesburg

 Walk a Cheetah